shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

 .. meta::
    :title: Real-time programming with Linux, part 4: C++ application tutorial
    :authors: Shuhao Wu
-   :created_at: 2022-05-20
+   :created_at: 2022-05-23
    :has_code: true

 `Part 1 </blog/2022/01-linux-rt-appdev-part1.html>`__ - `Part 2 </blog/2022/02-linux-rt-appdev-part2.html>`__ - `Part 3 </blog/2022/03-linux-rt-appdev-part3.html>`__ - Part 4

-As we have explored thoroughly in this series, ensuring a real-time (RT) systems satisfy its latency constraints means ensuring the hardware, operating system (OS), and the application all have bounded latency.
+As we have explored thoroughly in this series, building a real-time (RT) system involves ensuring the hardware, operating system (OS), and the application all have bounded latency.
 In the `last post
-</blog/2022/03-linux-rt-appdev-part3.html>`__, I explained the theory behind
+</blog/2022/03-linux-rt-appdev-part3.html>`__, I described a few sources of
-the unbounded latency caused by interactions between the OS and the application.
-In this post, we will put that knowledge into practice by writing the boilerplate code necessary to setup an application for real-time with C++.
+unbounded latency caused by interactions between the OS and the application.
+In this post, we will write the necessary boilerplate code to avoid these sources of latency in C++ with these few steps:
-All the sample code shown in this post also exist in my `rt-demo repository
-<https://github.com/shuhaowu/rt-demo>`__, which contains an RT application
-framework as well as a number of example applications.

-The most minimal setup for a real-time application involves the following few
-steps:

 #.
 Lock all memory pages into physical RAM.
 #.
-Setup RT process scheduling for the application thread(s).
+Setup RT process scheduling for the real-time thread(s).
 #.
-Loop at a predictable rate with low jitter.
+Run a loop at a predictable rate with low jitter.
 #.
 Ensure data can be safely passed from one thread to another without data
    races.

-All of these will be covered in this post, giving you a minimal foundation to build on.
+Since this code is required for basically all Linux RT applications, I refactored the code into a small RT application framework in my `rt-demo repository <https://github.com/shuhaowu/rt-demo>`__.
+All the examples in this post are also shown in full in that repository, along with a number of additional examples based on the refactored app framework.

 Locking memory pages with ``mlockall``
 ======================================

 As noted in the `previous post
 </blog/2022/03-linux-rt-appdev-part3.html#virtual-memory-avoid-page-faults-and-use-mlockall>`__,
-code in the RT section needs to avoid page faults.
-This can be done by locking the application's entire virtual memory space into physical RAM via the
-|mlockall|_ function call.
-This can be done immediately upon application startup
-before the creation of any threads since all threads in a process share the same virtual memory space.
+code in the RT section needs to avoid page faults to ensure that memory access latency is not occasionally unbounded.
+This can be done by locking the application's entire virtual memory space into physical RAM via the |mlockall|_ function call.
+Usually, this is done immediately upon application startup and before the creation of any threads, since all threads in a process share the same virtual memory space.
 The following code snippet shows how to do this:

 .. code-block:: c++
    :number-lines: